 - Coral Reef Restaurant (open, no updates planned)

 Disney describes this new neighborhood as “dedicated to understanding and preserving the beauty, awe, and balance of the natural world.”

 This section includes The Land pavilion (which houses Living with the Land, Soarin’, and the new Awesome Planet movie) and The Seas with Nemo & Friends pavilion.
 For the most part, the new enhancements here appear to remain on track.

-Journey of Water, Inspired by Moana (under construction)
+Journey of Water, Inspired by Moana (opens late 2023)

 According to Disney, this “first-ever experience based on the Walt Disney Animation Studios hit film, ‘Moana,’ will let guests interact with magical, living water in a beautiful and inspiring setting.

 Construction is well underway and the new exploration trail and experience is expected to open in 2023!

 What it is: New show/attraction

 Billed by Disney as an “on-screen exploration of the realm we call home,” a new film focusing on the world around us has opened up in the former Circle of Life theater inside of the Land Pavilion.